• Products

 With a robust regulatory framework in place, both FIIs and DIIs continue to play a significant role in India's economic growth and market development.

 The activity of both FIIs and DIIs can influence the Indian stock market.
 FII activity, due to their larger investments and potential for rapid capital flows, can significantly impact stock prices, market liquidity, and overall market sentiment.
-DIIs' activity, although less pronounced, can also contribute to market movements and provide stability in certain situations.
+DIIs' activity, although less significant, can also contribute to market movements and provide stability in certain situations.
 The balance of FII and DII activities can indicate the sentiment of both domestic and international investors towards the Indian market.

 Generally, retail investors do not directly participate in FII or DII investments.
 However, retail investors can indirectly benefit from the overall market movements influenced by FII and DII activities.
 Retail investors can invest in mutual funds managed by DIIs, which may, in turn, invest in the stock market.